-Violet studied the piano from the age of three.
+Violet played the piano from the age of three and took lessons from the age of eight.
 She attended an ordinary Elementary School in Manchester City Centre.
 She sat the examinations of Trinity College London, and in 1911, this notice appeared:

 Manchester Courier and Lancashire General Advertiser – Friday 3 November 1911:

 “Among the local results of the examinations held during the session 1910-11 of the Manchester Centre of the Trinity College of Music, for which the prizes will be distributed to-day, are the following: